-The sun feels good on my face in the cool, brisk temperature of early morning as I wander, with my camera and a fresh cup of complementary coffee from Bear Mountain Motel, past the Marina to the end of the short pier protecting Emerald Bay.
+The sun feels good on the face in the cool, brisk temperature of early morning while wandering with the camera and a fresh cup of complementary coffee from Bear Mountain Motel, past the Marina to the end of the short pier protecting Emerald Bay.

 The short walk on the stony shoreline of Upper Waterton Lake provides spectacular views of peaks along the mountain-bound lake extending south from Canada into the United States.

 A right turn from the beach and through the small park adjacent to the Waterton National History Association leads directly to the historic location of Waterton's RCMP (Royal Canadian Mounted Police) detachment, constructed in 1926.

 It is common to see deer roaming through town.

 The timing is coordinated to arrive at Zum's Eatery for the 8:00 AM breakfast opening as usual at the usual table in the uniquely decorated dining area.